-3.14 Natural Areas, Parks and Recreation Policies
+2.14 Natural Areas, Parks and Recreation Policies

-- Parks and Recreation areas should be designed to be accessible, safe and to reinforce the character of the community.
-Factors that should be considered in the design of parks and open space and include: - i. access to both sunlight and shade; - visibility within and around the site, including lighting; - iii. accessible, barrier-free connections within the site and to the surrounding area; - iv. connections to other parks, open space, recreation or civic facilities; - v. a variety of programming and activity options for all people; - vi. opportunities to participate in arts and culture; - vii. restoration and protection of natural areas and cultural landscapes; - viii.support for all-season use; and, - ix. winter-specific design and programming. - Landscaping should delineate park and open space boundaries, where appropriate, in favour of fencing and other non-permeable barriers.
+- a.
+Parks and Recreation areas should be designed to be accessible, safe and to reinforce the character of the community.
+Factors that should be considered in the design of parks and open space and include: - i. access to both sunlight and shade; - ii. visibility within and around the site, including lighting; - iii. accessible, barrier-free connections within the site and to the surrounding area; - iv. connections to other parks, open space, recreation or civic facilities; - v. integration with adjacent development; - vi. a variety of programming and activity options for all people; - vii. opportunities to participate in arts and culture; - viii.restoration and protection of natural areas and cultural landscapes; - ix. the use of plants that are adapted to local climate conditions and support biodiversity; - x. support for all-season use; and, - xi. winter-specific design and programming. - Landscaping should delineate park and open space boundaries, where appropriate, in favour of fencing and other non-permeable barriers.

-- c.
-Pathways adjacent to natural areas should be designed to minimize disturbance and to create a buffer between the natural areas and adjacent development. - d.
+- Pathways adjacent to natural areas should be designed to minimize disturbance and to create a buffer between the natural areas and adjacent development. - d.
 The regional pathway network is a component of the open space network and should serve both a recreational function as well as a mobility function for pedestrians and cyclists. - e.
 Recreation facilities should be designed to be multi-purpose and accommodate a range of uses that respond to diverse needs in the community. - f.
-Explore opportunities to restore natural ecosystem structures, functions and dynamics - g.
+Explore opportunities to restore natural ecosystem structures, networks, functions and dynamics - g.
 Explore opportunities to expand the network of parks, open space and natural areas to improve climate resilience, water quality and management, biodiversity and well-being. - h.
 At the time of redevelopment, Natural Areas, Parks and Recreation areas should: - i. identify opportunities to provide additional services, programming or facilities; - ii. protect or rehabilitate natural areas; - iii. improve accessibility; - iv. add additional servicing, such as water or sanitary sewer, to allow for future facilities and capacity to support festival activities; and, - v. provide public art or cultural spaces.